jitsi/jicofo/README.md

     The password is the actual plaintext password, not a base64 encoding.

-    b) If you experience problems with a certificate chain, you may also need to uncomment the following line, also in sip-communicator.properties:
+    b) If you experience problems with a certificate chain, you may also need to uncomment the following line, also in `sip-communicator.properties`:

         net.java.sip.communicator.service.gui.ALWAYS_TRUST_MODE_ENABLED=true